Lions Clubs International: Introduction

-Focus of Lions
+Focus

 Service projects

 Lions Clubs plan and participate in a variety of service projects.
-Examples include donations to hospices, or community campaigns such as Message in a bottle, a United Kingdom and Ireland initiative which places a plastic bottle with critical medical information inside the refrigerators of vulnerable people.
+Examples include donations to hospices, or community campaigns such as Message in a Bottle, a United Kingdom and Ireland initiative which places a plastic bottle with critical medical information inside the refrigerators of vulnerable people.
 Money is also raised for international purposes.
 Some of this is donated in reaction to events such as the 2004 Indian Ocean earthquake and the 2013 Typhoon Haiyan (Yolanda).
 Other money is used to support international campaigns, coordinated by the Lions Clubs International Foundation (LCIF), such as Sight First and Lions World Sight Day, which was launched in 1998 to draw world media attention to the plight of sight loss in the developing world.

 Lions focus on work for the blind and visually impaired began when Helen Keller addressed the international convention at Cedar Point, Ohio, on 30 June 1925 and charged Lions to be Knights of the Blind.

 Lions also conduct community hearing- and cancer-screening projects.
 In Perth, Western Australia, they have conducted hearing screening for over 30 years and provided seed funding for the Lions Ear and Hearing Institute established September 9, 2001, a center of excellence in the diagnosis, management, and research of ear and hearing disorders.
 In Perth, Lions have also assisted in the establishment of the Lions Eye Institute.
 In Brisbane, Queensland, the Lions Medical Research Foundation provides funding to a number of researchers.
 Ian Frazer's initial work, leading to the development of a HPV vaccine for the human papillomavirus which could lead to cervical cancer, was funded by the Lions Medical Research Foundation.

 Lions Clubs International has supported the work of the United Nations since that organization's inception in 1945, when it was one of the non-governmental organizations invited to assist in the drafting of the United Nations Charter in San Francisco, California.

-Lions Clubs International Foundation
+International foundation

 Lions Clubs International Foundation is "Lions helping Lions serve the world".
 Donations provide funding in the form of grants to financially assist Lions districts with large-scale humanitarian projects that are too expensive and costly for Lions to finance on their own.

 The Foundation aids Lions in making a greater impact in their local communities, as well as around the world.
 Major initiatives of the foundation include the following: